Advocating For Children In Modifications Of Custody And Child Support

 Child Support Modification

-Child support is often a point of contention in divorce degrees and modifications can be even more complex.
-If a father gets a new job or a raise, there will likely be an expectation of increased support payments.
-But when a dad falls on hard times, he is still expected to meet his court-ordered obligations.
+Child support is often a point of contention in divorce degrees, and modifications can be even more complex.
+If the supporting parent gets a new job or a raise, there will likely be an expectation of increased support payments.
+But when that parent falls on hard times, that parent is still expected to meet court-ordered obligations.

-I represent fathers in proceedings to modify financial support:
+I represent parents in proceedings to modify financial support: